The 2017 AFCP Annual Forum

 Debbie Beaton became the new CEO in January 2017.
-She will look at the role of AFCP, its achievements to date and ambitions to support the most pressing challenges facing UK food and farming, including PhD students and a campaign to attract new talent from the military.
+She will look at the role of AFCP, its achievements to date and ambitions to support the most pressing challenges facing UK food and farming.

 Calum Murray provides an overview of the challenges facing the sector post-Brexit, specifically the challenges and opportunities for the sector of Government spending and support.

 The AHDB collects levies totalling more than £60m from UK farmers and processors.
 AHDB CEO, Jane King outlines how the AHDB is directing this investment to best deliver the professional standards and behaviours required for a resilient and sustainable UK food and farming sector – and where partnerships are needed to accelerate the uptake of new skills and science on farms.